 We do not claim to always have "the right answer."
 Writing is about choices, and we do our best to make our anyone working with us aware of their choices.
 Occasionally, an assignment that is new to you is new to us, too.
 If you have questions about any of the advice we have given you, we encourage you to consult with the instructor.

-If you are interested in learning more about the UL Lafayette Writing Center and its services, please stop by to visit us in Griffin 107 or call the Center at 337-482-5224.
+If you are interested in learning more about the UL Lafayette Writing Center and its services, please contact us at firstname.lastname@example.org.
+You are welcome to leave us a message at 447-482-5224, and we will get back to you.